pdoehle/swc-notes/ecology_r_man_vis.md

 ```

 ## Themes
-* As a final layer, `ggplot` offers many different themes for the final product.
+* `ggplot` offers many different themes for the final product.
+These can also be added as layers.

 ```r
 timelapse + geom_line() + facet_wrap(~ species_id) + theme_bw()